MaDHouSe79/mh-parking/README.md

 end
 ```

-## Example qb-phone and qb-garages integration
+## Example qb-garages integration, this part is also for the phone app
 - you need to add a state 3
 ```lua
 if v.state == 0 then